fahmydiab/weather-distance-ai-agent/README.md

 The agent uses:
 - Strands Agents SDK for the AI agent framework
-- Llama 3.2 model running locally through Ollama for natural language understanding
+- Llama 3.2 model running locally through Ollama for natural language understanding (optional)
 - wttr.in API for weather data (no API key required)
 - Pre-defined coordinates for major cities to calculate distances from Giza